 - The U.S. Mint also slowed its production of new coins during the early stages of the pandemic as staff was reduced for safety reasons at the mint's Philadelphia and Denver locations.

-What's the Impact of a Coin Shortage?
+What Was the Impact of the Coin Shortage?

 In their letter, the groups cited economic statistics showing that cash is still very much king in certain sectors and among certain consumer demographics: